probcomp/Gen.jl/docs/src/ref/gfi.md

 - auxiliary state

-- other implementation-specific state that is not exposed to the caller or user of the generative function, but is used internally to facilitate e.g. incremental updates to executions.
+- other implementation-specific state that is not exposed to the caller or user of the generative function, but is used internally to facilitate e.g. incremental updates to executions and automatic differentiation

+- any necessary record of the non-addressable randomness

 Different concrete types of generative functions use different data structures and different Julia types for their traces, but traces are subtypes of [`Trace`](@ref).
 ```@docs